GarrettFleischer/ChroniclerQT/README.md

 **Installation:**
 1. Install Qt Creator (5.5 *not* 5.6) with the MinGW 32bit compiler.
 2. Import ChroniclerQT project
-3. Configure kits to use MinGW 32bit instead of MVSC.
+3. Configure kits to use MinGW 32bit instead of MSVC.
 4. Build->Release

 **Contribution Guidelines:**